kvassAI/slate/source/includes/_orders.md

 # Orders

-Orders are the result of a User buying a given set of Products and it's what connects Users and Providers.
+Orders are the result of an User purchasing a given set of Products.
+The Product could be provided by a Provider

 ## Order object